COSC3020/mergesort-RyanO-Projects/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The outer for loop doubles subLen at an exponential rate of $2^k$ so its contribution to the runtime is log(n).
+The "merging" portion of the array has two while loops that each contribute